Julian-dev28/ordinals-react-app-ts/README.md

    npm install
    ```

-4. Start the service:
+4. Run the App:
-   - Use the `Run` button provided by Replit to start the API service.
+   - Use the `Run` button provided by Replit to start the React app.
-   - Once the server starts, it will give an endpoint URL for accessing the API.

 ## Using GitHub
 1. Clone the repository: